macieklamberski/feedsmith/docs/generating/index.md

 ## Returned Values

-The generation functions return properly formatted strings ready to use.
+The generation functions return properly formatted feeds as XML or JSON.

 For detailed examples of input and output for each feed format, see the [Generating Examples](/generating/examples) page.